Dual-antibody drugs effective against COVID-19 variants in animal study

 The latest study included three of the four variants that have been designated “variants of concern” by the World Health Organization, including Alpha, first identified in the UK, Beta, first found in South Africa and Gamma found in Brazil, as well as an emerging variant from India similar to the Delta variant of concern.

-The U.S. Food and Drug Administration in April revoked the emergency use authorization of Eli Lilly's (LLY.N) single antibody therapy, bamlanivimab, saying there was increased circulation of variants resistant to the therapy when used alone. read more
+The U.S. Food and Drug Administration in April revoked the emergency use authorization of Eli Lilly’s single antibody therapy, bamlanivimab, saying there was increased circulation of variants resistant to the therapy when used alone.

 The latest study found that combinations of two antibodies often retained potency against variants even when one of the two antibodies lost some or all ability to neutralize the variant in lab studies.